PESugier/MPSG/README.md

 2. Choosing weights version for the penalisation of the method: standard version of the adaptive weights and no use of adaptive weights.

-3. Parallelization along both hyperparameters alpha and lambda
+3. Parallelization along both hyperparameters alpha and lambda.

-4. Example code that includes illustrative bootstrapping code to detect variability in selected variables/groups of variables.
+4. Example code can be found through the application and simulation sections.

 Future versions may build out different versions of adaptive weights, and allow consideration of study selection in selected groups.